 How to get there

 If you are travelling by plane, you can usually choose to arrive in Genoa, Pisa or Florence.
-I chose Genoa airport so that we could explore the lovely region of Liguria before finishing our trip in the Cinque Terre.
+I chose Genoa airport so that I could explore the lovely region of Liguria before finishing my trip in the Cinque Terre.
 If you choose to arrive in Pisa or Florence and you have some extra days, I would definitely recommend you to spend 2-3 days in Florence!
 There is so much to do in this beautiful city!

 - Genoa-Cinque Terre is 1h-1h30 with the regional train from Genoa Piazza Principe for 7,90€;